- Holiday Spending Stats in 2020

 Identifying and removing friction in your checkout process can help reduce the likelihood of a potential customer leaving due to a bit of error or annoyance.
 Analyze and address friction in the checkout process by seeing how customers journey through your checkout flow.
 Create a path analysis in Google Analytics to show user pathways with page visits and events.

-Feel free to learn more about how to avoid checkout errors with good UX and other valuable tips and tricks from a previous article of ours.
+Feel free to learn more about avoiding checkout errors with good UX and other valuable tips and tricks from our previous article.

 And for a hint of extra inspiration and motivation, we’ve compiled a list of five of the best Christmas advertisements over the years, some that really made an impression on people.